jagdish-15/omi-lfs-clean/docs/_assembly/Compile_firmware.md

 ---
 layout: default
-title: Install firmware
+title: Compiling the device firmware
 nav_order: 3
 ---

-# Install firmware
+# Compile firmware

 {: .note }
 Important: If you purchased an assembled device please skip this step